kbmcconnell/PersonalPrivacyGuide/README.md

 | Internet of Things (IoT) | For the love of all things holy, you do ***not*** need a bluetooth toothbrush that tells you your brushing habits.
 Nearly ALL smart devices and activity & wellness apps sell usage data to advertisers (more specifically, the usage data they gather through their mobile apps that you download to manage the devices, not the devices themselves).
 If it's something that doesn't usually *requie* and internet or bluetooth connection to function, it's good practice to skip on getting the "smart" option |

 ## Meta (Facebook, Instagram, Whatsapp)
-Facebook and Instagram collect a lot of data on you, here are some recommendations to reduce that.
+Ideally, we all just delete our Meta accounts.
+Most people won't, so here is an extensive list of actions you can take to reduce how much data their products collect on you.
 Many of these settings can be found in your [Accounts Center](https://accountscenter.facebook.com).
-The best thing to do is delete Facebook and Instagram.
-For those who wish to keep their accounts, there are some options to improve privacy.

 | Action item | Details |
 | --- | --- |